The alpha dog in winter.

 By using Gore’s new Windstopper light rain-resistant membrane and DWR treatment, selective seam sealing, careful seam placement and construction, and a waterproof YKK Vislon zipper the jacket is essentially waterproof without compromising characteristics making it such a great dry-weather jacket too.
 No matter the weather report or what kind of ride or training you have on tap, this jacket pretty much guarantees a dry and warm experience.

-The Alpha ROS features raw edges at the waist and wrist which we have noticed on other top-end gear in the cycling industry lately.
-Raw edges mean that the hem and cuffs don't contain elastic inserts, so they allow for complete freedom of movement.
+The Alpha ROS features raw edges at the waist and wrist—a trend defining top-end gear in the cycling industry of late.
+Raw edges mean that the hem and cuffs don't contain elastic inserts, so they allow for complete freedom of movement and fit nicely under gloves' cuffs.
 The jacket never rides up, so no tugging it back into position if you have spent time doing an interval in the drops and now you are recovering on the tops.
-Cuffs fit nicely inside gloves keeping drafts at bay and relieving any unnecessary bunching or restrictions.

-- A cycling jacket for cold and rainy weather
+- A next-generation cycling jacket for cold and wet weather

-- Raw-cut hem and cuffs and comfort and improve fit
+- Raw-cut hem and cuffs add comfort and improve fit

 - Castelli's revolutionary all-weather race kit continues to evolve